ebks/astrocomputing/chapter-06.md

 ```

 This Python script simulates the measurement of instrumental brightness for Jupiter's Galilean moons using aperture photometry with `photutils`.
 After loading a simulated image containing Jupiter (potentially saturated) and its moons, it defines the pixel coordinates for the moons. `photutils.aperture.CircularAperture` objects are created centered on these coordinates to define the measurement regions, while `photutils.aperture.CircularAnnulus` objects define nearby sky regions, carefully positioned to avoid contamination from Jupiter's bright, extended light.
-The `photutils.aperture.aperture_photometry` function is then used to calculate the sum of pixel values within the moon apertures, automatically estimating and subtracting the local background based on the median pixel value within the corresponding sky annulus (and potentially accounting for masked saturated pixels).
+The `photutils.aperture.aperture_photometry` function is then used with the `local_bkg_annulus` argument, which instructs the function to calculate the median background per pixel within the annulus and subtract the appropriately scaled background contribution from the flux summed within the source aperture.
 The script extracts the resulting background-subtracted net counts for each moon and presents them in a table.
 These instrumental measurements form the basis for constructing light curves or performing differential photometric calibration.
 The visualization overlays the defined apertures and annuli on the image for verification.

 **6.7.3 Stellar: PSF Photometry in a Crowded Globular Cluster**
 Globular clusters present extremely crowded stellar fields, where stars are densely packed and their images (PSFs) significantly overlap.
 Simple aperture photometry fails in such environments because apertures inevitably include contaminating flux from neighboring stars.
 PSF photometry is the required technique, involving fitting a model of the PSF to each star, often simultaneously for blended groups, to accurately measure individual fluxes and positions.
 This example demonstrates performing PSF photometry on a simulated crowded cluster image.
 It assumes a PSF model (either pre-built empirically or analytical) is available and uses `photutils.psf` tools (like `IterativelySubtractedPSFPhotometry` or `DAOPhotPSFPhotometry`) to fit the PSF to stars detected in the image, returning precise positions and PSF-fitted fluxes.

-The introductory paragraph should emphasize the challenge of photometry in dense globular clusters due to severe crowding and overlapping PSFs.
-Explain why aperture photometry is inadequate.
-Introduce PSF photometry as the necessary solution, involving fitting a PSF model to disentangle blended sources.
-State the goal: demonstrate PSF photometry using `photutils.psf` on a simulated crowded cluster, assuming a PSF model is known.

 ```python
 import numpy as np